 How to Get to Sequoia National Park

-For California or local visitors: It can take a few hours to reach Kings Canyon National Park, which is up in the Sierra Nevada mountains, depending on where you’re coming from.
+For California or local visitors: It can take a few hours to reach Sequoia National Park, which is up in the Sierra Nevada mountains, depending on where you’re coming from.
 California is a huge state.

-I live in the LA area, so it took about 7 hours for me, not including all the stops for gas and lunch.
-(I also had to stop in Fresno first to meet up with friends who were coming along from NorCal.)
+I live in the LA area, so it took about six hours for me, not including all the stops for gas and lunch.
 So the first day of my trip was just getting there.

-For out-of-state or international visitors: The closest international airport to Kings Canyon National Park is Fresno Yosemite International Airport.
-It’s about a one-hour drive from there to reach Grant Grove.
+For out-of-state or international visitors: The closest international airport to Sequoia National Park is Fresno Yosemite International Airport.
+It’s about a 1.5 hour drive from there.

 Before You Go: Check Current Conditions